hit9/bt.cc/README.md

   Once a subtree is `moved` onto another tree, the subtree itself is completely useless, all its resources are belong to the parent tree.

-  If you want to clone a tree for multiple instances, to duplicate behaviors purpose, you could make a factory function:
+  If you want to clone a tree for multiple instances, for duplicating behaviors purpose, you could make a factory function:

   ```cpp